 However, with college debt at an all-time high and graduates concerned about lack of experience and networks, the start-up rate for this group is much lower at 23%, according to research.

 There is no such thing as a career for life anymore.

-And is starting your business straight out of college a good idea anyway – or is it more sensible to get some experience in a ‘real job’ first?
+And is starting your business straight out of college, for example, as an essay writer a good idea anyway – or is it more sensible to get some experience in a ‘real job’ first?
 Let’s go through some of the pros and cons below, but, before we do, you should take a few minutes to watch this 7-minute Ted Talk by Jan Bednar on what college students need to know before starting a business.
 It’s particularly insightful, and is a good precursor to what I’ve written below:

 10 Advantages to Starting A Business After College

 Financial Freedom for the Entrepreneur

 OK, college debt aside, the reality is that for the vast majority of graduates, there is a relative amount of financial freedom.

 Most recent graduates haven’t yet stepped on the housing ladder – and so have no mortgage payments that they have to cover each month.

 They are also less likely to have dependents than older start-up entrepreneurs and, crucially, those who have just graduated aren’t yet used to earning a certain amount of money each month either.